Overview of publishing an app to the Windows Store

 Your app’s description is one of your best opportunities to encourage users to download your app.
 We offer some guidance to help you create compelling descriptions.
 If you’re selling your app internationally, remember that you’ll have to translate your description into the different languages your app supports.
 Also, don’t forget to inform potential customers of functions that your app supports but that aren’t immediately obvious—for example, in-app purchases.

 When you think your app is ready for the Windows Store, download our Windows App Certification Kit.
 You can use this kit to test your app and identify any potential problems with your app before you submit it to the Windows Store.

-Your developer account is in place, you’ve reserved your app name, and the app has passed the tests in the Windows App Certification Kit.
-You’re as ready as you can get to submit your app to the Windows Store!
+Once your developer account is in place, you’ve reserved your app name, and the app has passed the tests in the Windows App Certification Kit, you're ready to submit your app to the Windows Store!
 Review our app submission checklist, which describes the different stages of our certification process.
-Also keep an eye on your Windows Store dashboard, so you can track the status of your app during certification.
+Also keep an eye on your Windows Store Dashboard, so you can track the status of your app during certification.
 And if your app fails certification the first time?
 Don't worry—we have resources that can help you identify and fix the problem as quickly as possible.